 Bachelor of Arts in Liberal Studies

-NDNU’s Bachelor of Arts in Liberal Studies program is a popular undergraduate major and is designed for students planning a career in education.
-While tailored for those interested in teaching elementary school, there are opportunities to work with middle school students.
-Since the foundation level credential courses are the same for both populations, this major is a good fit for students who want to pursue the single subject credential.
-The program is specifically designed to present the student with a wealth of academically rigorous and intellectually stimulating courses in relevant content areas.
-Interdisciplinary in nature, students do substantial work in language studies, literature, culture and language, mathematics, natural science, history and social science, the arts and human development.
+NDNU’s Bachelor of Arts in Liberal Studies Teacher Preparation program is a popular undergraduate major, designed for students planning a career in elementary education.
+The program is specifically intended to present the student with a wealth of academically rigorous and intellectually stimulating courses in relevant content areas.
+In this interdisciplinary curriculum, students do substantial work in language studies, literature, culture and language, mathematics, natural science, history and social science, the arts, and human development.

 NDNU offers two pathways for students to earn the BA in Liberal Studies and the Multiple Subject Credential:

-- The Blended (Accelerated) Liberal Studies BA/Multiple Subject Credential Program: This unique program is designed specifically for undergraduates who have decided early that they want to be teachers, allowing them to pursue a combined BA/Credential in four years.
-This program provides early fieldwork experiences in education and structured support.
-Due to the rigor of the program, candidates will need to meet stricter requirements to be admitted to the program.
-Learn more about the course requirements.
+- Integrated Liberal Studies BA/Credential/MA Program: This unique program is designed specifically for undergraduates who have decided early that they want to be teachers.
+In this program, students can complete the BA and credential in four years, then opt into the master’s program and articulate 15 units of credential coursework toward the Master of Arts in Education degree.
+Students may graduate within five years with the bachelor’s degree in Liberal Studies, a preliminary multiple subject credential, and a master’s degree in Education.
+This program provides early fieldwork experiences in education and structured practicum hours.
+Due to the rigor of the program, candidates need to meet stricter requirements to be admitted.

 - Students have the opportunity to participate in education fieldwork during their first year in order to solidify their interest in teaching.